 For a family car, that’s reassuring.
 It does the trick of being a family car reasonably well, too, with a decent set of rear seats and a boot that’s large enough to take a couple of suitcases or a dog.
 There are more practical options, such as the Skoda Octavia, but the Levorg doesn’t embarrass itself, especially as the rear seats fold down to leave a completely flat floor.

 So far, so good.
 Well, mostly.
-Certainly the quirks that exist can be overlooked if you just fancy a Levorg, but make sure you test drive it first as you might not be able to get past the suspension.
+Certainly, the quirks that exist can be overlooked if you just fancy a Subaru Levorg, but make sure you test drive it first as you might not be able to get past the suspension.

 At times there are glimpses of what could have been (or what Japan already has…) but they’re too few and far between to make an impact.
 It’s the Beatles without Lennon, Paul Chuckle without Barry Chuckle, Yin without Yang.